con-jo-ry/NaSa/nāmasaṅgīti_multilingual.md

 Smashing the massive mountain of becoming,
 Most firm from holding his supreme vajra,
-The great cruel one, great terrifying lord,
+Great terrifying lord, the great cruel one,
 Provoking fear in great fearsome creatures,[^40-1] (40)

 [^40-1]: Vimalamitra understands what we translate as "fearsome beings" (Skt. mahābhaya; Tib. 'jigs chen) to refer to non-Buddhist gods such as Viṣṇu and Śiva.
 Vilāsavajra, similarly, understands the word to refer to Śiva in his Mahābhairava form.

 * For *mahābhavādrisambhettā*, VV connects *mahat* with *sambhettṛ*.
 * The repetition of the monosyllabic 'great' is in the translation is difficult to maintain.

 > mahāvidyottamo nātho mahāmantrottamo guruḥ |
 > mahāyānanayārūḍho mahāyānanayottamaḥ || 41 ||
 > vajradhātumahāmaṇḍalagāthāś caturdaśa ||
 >> % ed-t ends

-> mgon po rigs mchog chen po ste//
+> mgon po rigs mchog chen po ste/ /
 > bla ma gsang sngags che ba mchog /
 > theg pa chen po'i tshul gnas pa/ /
 > theg pa chen po'i tshul gyi mchog /